 Highway Trust Fund (HTF) has already required $70 billion in transfers in recent years from the Treasury's General Fund and will syphon over $70 billion more by 2020 under the funding mechanisms of the FAST Act.
 This trend seriously erodes the user pay principle underlying the Highway Trust Fund and further dilutes the contribution that the trucking industry — a major railroad competitor — pays for its infrastructure.

 Operation Lifesaver (OLI), a nationwide non-profit organization, to educate motorists and pedestrians on the importance of safe behavior around railroad tracks.
-Together, the AAR and OLI recently launched the nationwide
+Together, the AAR and OLI launched the nationwide

 See Tracks?
 Think Train! public service campaign.

 Section 130 program, which sets aside federal funds each year to states for installing new active warning devices, upgrading existing devices, and improving grade crossing surfaces.
 Since its inception, the Section 130 program has helped prevent tens of thousands of grade crossing related injuries and fatalities.
 Fatalities have decreased by 57% since the Programs inception in 1987 to 2014.
 The grade crossing collision rate has fallen nearly every year since 1978.